 While the build is in-progress, take a look at the build definition that was created when you used the wizard to link to Azure.
 Open the shortcut menu for the build definition and choose Edit Build Definition.

 In the Trigger tab, you will see that the build definition is set to build on every check-in, by default.
 (For a cloud service, Visual Studio Online builds and deploys the master branch to the staging environment automatically.
 You still have to do a manual step to deploy to the live site.
-For a website that doesn't have staging environment, it deploys the master branch directly to the live site.
+For a web app that doesn't have staging environment, it deploys the master branch directly to the live site.

 Specify values for the properties if you want different values than the defaults.
 The properties for Azure publishing are in the Deployment section, and you might also need to set MSBuild parameters.
 For example, in a cloud service project, to specify a service configuration other than "Cloud", set the MSbuild parameters to /p:TargetProfile=YourProfile where YourProfile matches a service configuration file with a name like ServiceConfiguration.YourProfile.cscfg.
 The following table shows the available properties in the Deployment section: